yingc123/MasterThesis/README.md

 Standardize the input of the denoising module.
 Morphological transformations use [XPIWIT](https://academic.oup.com/bioinformatics/article/32/2/315/1744077).

 The idea of denoising algorithm is to remove incorrect and unimportant pixels, and leave only the pixels that have enough information to represent whole surface.
+To generate the radial lines, we used the [Bresenham’s line algorithm](https://de.wikipedia.org/wiki/Bresenham-Algorithmus).

 ![Filtering process](https://github.com/yingc123/MasterThesis/blob/master/smoothing/denoising_2.png)